kevSchmidt/javascript-keyboardBroken/README.md

-#KeyboardBroken
-##This repository contains three differents solutions for the same exercise in JavaScript.
+KeyboardBroken: this repository contains three differents solutions for the same exercise in JavaScript.